How many students are in the MA in Eurasian, Russian and East European Studies (MAERES) program?

 What if I have had some language study, but not a full three years’ worth?
 Can I still get in?

 Yes, if the admissions committee feels you will be able to satisfy the language requirement without completing a full three years’ worth of study prior to matriculation.
 To improve your language level, you might consider taking intensive summer language courses prior to starting the program, and CERES can provide funding to support language training in advance of matriculation.
 MAERES students have had success at Middlebury College’s Davis School of Russian and Indiana University’s Summer Language Workshop in the past.
 Additional scholarships are available for remedial language coursework at Georgetown during the academic year should you need it.
-If you have questions about your prior language study, please email Supervisor of Academic Programs Sarah Radomsky at email@example.com.
+If you have questions about your prior language study, please email Supervisor of Academic Programs Wesson Radomsky at firstname.lastname@example.org.

 I am a native speaker of a regional language.
 What should I do to satisfy the language requirement?